akielaries/akielaries.github.io/_pages/about.md

   - /about.html
 ---

-Hello, my name is Akiel Aries and welcome to my website.
+Welcome to my website.
 I am currently an undergraduate student at Northern Arizona University's [School of Informatics, Computing, and Cyber Systems (SICCS)](https://nau.edu/school-of-informatics-computing-and-cyber-systems/){:target="\_blank"}.
-I am majoring in Computer Science with minors in both Cybersecurity & Mathematics while also heavily pursuing my interests, spanning from Physics & Electrical Engineering to Statistics & Data Science (and much more).
+I am majoring in Computer Science with minors in both Cybersecurity & Mathematics while also heavily pursuing my interests, spanning from Physics & Electrical Engineering to many other fields of applied and pure mathematics.

 I am currently working for NAU's Internet of Things (IoT) team, which is responsible for a number of in house developements and collaborative projects with SICCS R&D teams, such as the [DISCOVER research study](https://discoverccri.org/){:target="\_blank"}.